hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume_group_sap_hana.html.markdown

 ---
 subcategory: "netapp"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_netapp_volume_group"
+page_title: "Azure Resource Manager: azurerm_netapp_volume_group_sap_hana"
 description: |-
-  Manages a Application Volume Group.
+  Manages a Application Volume Group for SAP HANA application.
 ---

-# azurerm_netapp_volume_group
+# azurerm_netapp_volume_group_sap_hana

-Manages a Application Volume Group.
+Manages a Application Volume Group for SAP HANA application.

 >Note: This feature is intended to be used for SAP-HANA workloads only, with several requirements, please refer to [Understand Azure NetApp Files application volume group for SAP HANA](https://learn.microsoft.com/en-us/azure/azure-netapp-files/application-volume-group-introduction) document as the starting point to understand this feature before using it with Terraform.